-aciang aciang to ingine Step Action 1 Notify the airline at an early stage of the potential need to off load the passenger's baggage to avoid delays to the aircraft. passenger's baggage to avoid delays to the aircraft.
-2 At all times, if there is any risk of delaying a departing flight, allow the passenger to fly and make further enquiries so that where necessary the passenger can be dealt with on their return.
-3 Follow the normal procedures to execute a fines warrant when responding to a fines warrant alert from New Zealand Customs Service.
+- 1 Notify the airline at an early stage of the potential need to off load the passenger's baggage to avoid delays to the aircraft. - At all times, if there is any risk of delaying a departing flight, allow the passenger to fly and make further enquiries so that where necessary the passenger can be dealt with on their return. - 3 Follow the normal procedures to execute a fines warrant when responding to a fines warrant alert from New Zealand Customs Service.